 the French-Spanish border.
 The objective was "to determine more

-performed so well that there have been only minor changes and
+years".
+That job was performed so well that there have been only

 There are 3 major treaties and one minor about Llivia.

-Llivia received its own delimitation agreement and set of
+1868: the Spanish enclave Llivia received its own delimitation agreement and set of bordermarkers.

 Note that there has never been an overall delimitation agreement

-one bordermarker with his neighbours, that's bm427 at its eastern
+Andorra shares only one bordermarker with his neighbors, that's bm427 at its eastern tripoint.

 -14 submarkers of bm044, placed in 1988 (see esfr-html-bibliography-treaties.html)